 Unlike other Pentax 67 lenses, the symbols on the aperture ring of this lens are not engraved but just painted so they get wiped off quite quickly.
 Such lenses with faded symbols are a common sight on eBay, with some of them having no visible markings at all.
 I got hold of a lens in near mint condition with the symbols completely intact.

-Moreover, the aperture, in this case, is termed “soft-focus degree indicator” by Asahi.
+Moreover, the aperture, in this case, is termed a “soft-focus degree indicator” by Asahi.
 This is a bit unusual but this is its primary function and not that of adjusting the depth of field.
 Aperture values up to F6.7 define a soft-focus mode, while those from F8 and downwards define a sharp mode.

 1. At up to F3.5, the “softness” of the image is so strong that there are no sharp areas at all.
 I cannot even focus my lens as I don’t feel where the sharpness is.
 I got best results only using hard light, and it almost always happened randomly.

 2. F5.6 is an aperture value, starting from which I get the result I like.
-The images I take then have a defined outline sharpness combined with soft-focus effect.
+The images I take then have a defined outline sharpness combined with a soft-focus effect.

 3. F8 is the best fit for me but the viewfinder is already so dark that it is quite hard to focus, especially in low light conditions.
 However, this aperture value allows me to take the images I like most of all — with soft outlines but at the same time with enough sharpness and an incredibly smooth bokeh.